MonizaIrfan/personal-finance-tracker/README.md

 ---
-# Personal Finance Tracker 🏦💰
+# MERN Personal Finance Tracker 🏦💰

 A modern and fully-responsive **Personal Finance Tracker** app built with the **MERN Stack** (MongoDB, Express.js, React.js, Node.js).
 This app helps users easily manage their income, expenses, and budgets, track their financial progress, visualize spending through charts, and export data for offline use.